It's important to understand these eight significant differences before deciding whether you want to choose Wix vs WordPress for your site.

 Combined with our front-end optimizations we reliably server 6000 users every single day, with peaks of 50+ simultaneous users.

 Want to get a fast setup like ours?
 Transfer your site for free to InMotion hosting and get our 50% OFF on current pricing.

 Try InMotion Hosting with 50% OFF for CollectiveRay visitors in June 2023 ONLY!

 Wix vs WordPress - Frequently Asked Questions

 There is no one right response.
 If you want to quickly create a website and never have to worry about maintaining it, Wix is better; if you want flexibility, WordPress is better.

 Is Wix more user-friendly than WordPress?

 WordPress is more difficult to use than Wix.
 Wix includes a simple drag-and-drop editor, web hosting, SSL, themes, and everything else required to launch a website.
-For WordPress, however, you'll have to pay for web hosting, SSL, themes, etc. Additionally, you'll have to invest time or money in maintaining it, and occasionally you'll even need coding skills to make a WordPress site function.
+So in general, WIX would be easier to use than WordPress.

 Is Wix more affordable than WordPress?